AznIronMan/Limitless-OldVB/README.txt

 - removed samedb setting as it will not be used now
 - added hidden editor categories from the db to be edited in mod maker mode
 - added mod maker mode for editing all tables in editor, not just the main ones
+- added proficiencies, modifiers, and ability modifiers to database tables for future use
+- modified some tables core fields to optimize future plans
+- added editor for editor categories - mainly just the ability to turn categories on or off when not in mod maker mode
+- added stats table to database
+- added editor ui for abilities with functionality

 [PREVIOUS UPDATES]